astropy/astropy-APEs/APE_public.rst

 establishes Astropy's API, so what is meant by "change"?
 There is already a *de facto* API, which is what users *think* is the API.
 This is determined primarily by the documentation, but also by tab-completion within an interactive session.
-In the implementation of this APE, we aim to minimize changes to the *de facto* API.
-This will be accomplished in the following 4 phases:
+In the implementation of this APE to establish a *formal* API, we aim to minimize changes to the *de facto* API.
+This will be accomplished in the following 5 phases:

 1. **snapshot the documentation**.
 As of the adoption of the APE a snapshot of the documentation will be saved.
 This will be used to determine what is currently public and what is not.
-Until the APE's adoption is complete, this snapshot is authoritative, e.g. for deciding what must undergo a deprecation process to be changed.
+Until the APE's adoption is complete, this snapshot is authoritative, e.g. dictating what must be added and removed from ``__all__``, for deciding what must undergo a deprecation process, etc.

 2. **Add / update** ``__all__``.
 The ``__all__`` in each module will be updated
    to reflect phase 1.
 Any modules' missing ``__all__`` will have one added.